 Degenerative disease and mental illness afflicts many.

 Meditation is something accessible to us all, it doesn’t have to cost a thing and can be dipped in and out of throughout life.

 Most importantly, anybody can do it.

 Scientists compared 50 people who had meditated for years and 50 people who didn’t .

 Participants in each group showed a loss of grey matter as the years passed.

-However, those who had a little “om” action (the meditators) didn’t have as big a decline.
+The meditators didn’t have as big a decline.

 “We expected rather small and distinct effects located in some of the regions that had previously been associated with meditating,” he said.
 “Instead, what we actually observed was a widespread effect of meditation that encompassed regions throughout the entire brain.”

 Areas of the brain affected by ageing are in red.
 The people who meditate are in the bottom row.